 There are now multiple generations of people who are well versed in Microsoft Office, which has inspired a number of popular imitators.
 This is a double-edged sword, since having so many choices can both empower and overwhelm end users.
-Enter the Office 365 cloud.
+Enter the Microsoft 365 cloud.

 You can now take familiar applications, and use them within the cloud as collaborative tools.
 This helps you get more work done, without the need to learn a whole new set of interfaces.

-First, let’s discuss what the Office 365 cloud actually is.
+First, let’s discuss what the Microsoft 365 cloud actually is.
 In a nutshell, it’s an online suite of tools that includes all the old standbys you’re used to, such as Word, Excel, PowerPoint and so on.

-At its core, the Office 365 cloud is a supercharged version of the classic Microsoft Office suite.
+At its core, the Microsoft 365 cloud is a supercharged version of the classic Microsoft Office suite.
 You can work in your browser, in a specific application, or in a dedicated client, and your files will be stored on cloud servers.

-However, the Office 365 cloud also builds on its desktop sibling.
+However, the Microsoft 365 cloud also builds on its desktop sibling.
 It offers additional functionality and new tools to enhance your collaboration and productivity.
 Let’s look more closely at what Microsoft is doing to keep its competition at bay.

 However, there are a few challenges to overcome as a result.
 For example, marketing becomes more focused in a competitive environment, sometimes at the expense of development.
 What’s more, market share concerns can have a direct impact on strategy.